-Join Joel Bradley for an in-depth discussion in this video The Reshape Elements rollout, part of Mastering UVW Mapping in 3ds Max.
+Join Joel Bradley for an in-depth discussion in this video The Reshape Elements rollout, part of 3ds Max: UVW Mapping.

 - In this exercise, we're going to take what may seem like…a trip back in time, as we look to once again to fix…the noticeable mapping problem seen…in our characters knee area.…This time though, we are going to do so…using a completely different set of UVW editor tools,…namely those found in the Reshape Elements roll out.…These tools are a little bit more specialized…than the Quick Transform options used last time around…in that they have been designed to work particularly well…on areas of a mesh that contain lots of straight lines.…